Susan AMES for a sustainable Kelowna!

 Afforable housing such as two storey walk -ups with something like 8 or 10 units are being torn down, the renters forced out and large, market housing is being built.
 The developers should be required to include the 8 or 10 units of equivalent size in bedrooms and square footage, whatever is being lost, in the new build as affordable housing so people won’t be forced on the street.

-Preserve Agricultural Land/Green Space: Keep our agricultural land for current and future food production; stop the plan to build a bus barn on farmland – put the bus barn on an industrial site; stop the plan to put a sewage treatment plant on farmland; the City to purchase Kelowna Springs Golf Course for a municipal golf course and to preserve it as green space; preserve our tree canopy; require the setbacks around new builds to ensure green space/tree planting and a place for adults and children to enjoy/use; adopt a tree bylaw; rather than consider new project sites as “bare lot”, assess opportunities to retain existing trees.
+Preserve Agricultural Land/Green Space: Keep our agricultural land for current and future food production; stop the plan to build a bus maintenance facility on farmland – put the bus barn on an industrial site; stop the plan to put a sewage treatment plant on farmland; the City to purchase Kelowna Springs Golf Course for a municipal golf course and to preserve it as green space; preserve our tree canopy; require the setbacks around new builds to ensure green space/tree planting and a place for adults and children to enjoy/use; adopt a tree bylaw; rather than consider new project sites as “bare lot”, assess opportunities to retain existing trees.

 Review the Rapid Development: Stop the height and footprint variances for buildings; follow the 2040 OCP height plans; require environmental, social, infrastructure, and traffic impact assessments.